nujovich/mutantproject/README.md

 mvn install
 mvn clean jacoco:prepare-agent install jacoco:report
 ```
 This will generate a site\jacoco folder under target.
-To see generate reports go to index.html file, right click on it, copy path and paste it in your browser
+To see generate reports go to index.html file, right click on it, copy path and paste it in your browser.
+Coverage %82-85

 Run the spring boot app using the mvn wrapper command:
 ```bash